RitchieLab/BMI_PGS_eLife/README.md

 Figure_code.R #code for all figures <br />
 *_data.txt #data for each figure <br />
-*.py #code for machine learning models
+*.py #code for machine learning models <br />

+Data files with individual-level data not uploaded due to privacy